Home New Search Gallery How-To Books Links Workshops About Contact

 Please help KenRockwell..com

-Oskar Barnack was a German engineer who started working at Leitz in their motion picture camera department in the early 1900s.
+Oskar Barnack was a German engineer who started working in the motion picture camera department of Leitz in 1911.

 He invented many improvements to motion picture camera film transport design.